-Editor’s note: This post is one in a series that features individual creators and developers who use NVIDIA Omniverse to boost their artistic processes.
+Editor’s note: This is one in a series of Meet the Omnivore posts, featuring individual creators and developers who use the NVIDIA Omniverse 3D simulation and collaboration platform to boost their artistic or engineering processes.

 Students majoring in game development engineering at the Universidad de Artes Digitales (UAD) in Guadalajara, Mexico don’t just learn about what goes into video game engines, they create them from scratch.

 In the class “Tools for Game Development,” taught by Marco Millán, the final assignment requires creating an NVIDIA Omniverse Connector — a plugin with a simple toolkit for users to sync data between different applications — for the real-time virtual collaboration and simulation platform.